dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1720: Homosexuality should be accepted as identity.
+### T1720: Homosexuality is an inherent part of identity and should be respected.

 |Support|
 |---|